 What Causes The Sunday Scaries?

-Understanding where this feeling comes from is an essential piece in overcoming the Sunday Scaries or at least reducing them as much as possible.
+Understanding where this feeling comes from is essential in overcoming the Sunday Scaries or at least reducing them as much as possible.

 There are many reasons you may struggle with this feeling on Sundays.
 Healthline.com notes that the Sunday Scaries are a form of anticipatory anxiety.